aranega/scripts-collection/latex-papers/README.md

-If you want to move the script/templates folder in another location, do what you want, but do no forget about modifying the `TEMPLATESPATH` variable so it points to the new `template.tex/Makefile` location.
+If you want to move the script/templates folder in another location, do what you want, but do no forget about modifying the `TEMPLATESPATH` variable so it points to the new `template.tex, Makefile` location.

+If you want to change the template directory name, edit the script and change the `TEMPLATEDIR` variable so it has the new directory name.

 ## Dependencies and Image Requirements